-Later in its history their idolatry was further encouraged when they, along with nine other tribes, split from a united Israel after the death of Solomon.
+The idolatry of Dan was further encouraged when they, along with nine other tribes, split from a united Israel after the death of Solomon.
 The newly formed Northern Kingdom was ruled by King Jeroboam.
-Right after he took power (in 930 B.C.) he became afraid his new subjects would travel to Jerusalem to worship God, repent of splitting from their brethren, put themselves back under the rule of Solomon' son and kill him.
-His solution was to set up false gods within the boundaries of his kingdom to keep the people separate from their brethren in the Kingdom of Judah.
-The first idol was placed in the city of Dan:
+Right after he took power he became afraid his new subjects would travel to Jerusalem, repent of splitting the kingdom, then kill him.
+His solution was to set up false gods within the kingdom that people could worship.

 The first idol King Jeroboam placed was in the city of Dan (1Kings 12:26 - 29).
 The Danites continued to indulge in idols up to the time of their captivity in 723 B.C.

 Another possible contributing factor as to why the tribe was omitted in the last book of Scripture is that they were slack about dealing with the pagan Canaanites in their midst.
 Dan also did not always participate with the rest of Israel in either defending the country or in attempts to seize more land.

 When the prophetess Deborah sang about her victory over Jabin, the pagan Canaanite king, she openly asked why they stayed on their ships (Judges 5:17).
 As a balance, it has to be admitted that Asher was also slack in the battle song of Deborah.